goodarzysepideh/OOINJS/README.md

 The easiest way to run Javascript code is to copy the code in the console of your browser, and then press run.

-*** to access to your browser console, click right on the browser screen and then chose "inspect element" and then select the "console" tab. ***
+*** to access to your browser console, click right on the browser screen and then choose "inspect element" and then select the "console" tab. ***